OwnStak/ownstak-cli/README.md

 The CI will also automatically bump the version to the next patch version and commit and push it back to the repository for a new release.

 ## Preview/Next release

-Every commit to the opened PR will trigger a preview/next release build that is published under `next` tag.
+To preview a release candidate or publish changes under a custom tag (e.g., `next`, `beta`), you can manually trigger the release workflow from any branch.

+1. Go to the [Release workflow](https://github.com/OwnStak/ownstak-cli-old/actions/workflows/release.yml) page
+2. Click "Run workflow"
+3. Select the branch you want to release from
+4. Optionally specify a version tag (`next`, `beta`, etc.)
+5. Click "Run workflow"

-The released version has format `{version}-next-{pr_number}-{timestamp}`.
-For example, `1.0.0-next-39-1744196863`.
+The released version has format `{version}-next-{commit-hash}-{timestamp}`.
+For example, `1.0.0-next-a23sdf-1744196863`.
 You can find the actual released next version in the CI logs.

 ## Formatting